Training

 Fitting a Muzzle

 There are many different types of muzzles and each one will have slightly different kinds of adjustments and fit.
 The muzzle strap should be tight and if you wiggle the muzzle up and down it should not easily come off the dogs head.
 It is important to note that your dog should not be trying to constantly remove the muzzle from its head.
 If this is the case you need to do more training to make your dog comfortable in the muzzle.
 The muzzle should not be sitting in the dogs eyes and they should have plenty of room to open their mouth and pant.
-We recommend attaching your dogs muzzle to a well fitting collar.
+There should be a small amount of space between the front of the muzzle and the dogs nose. (ideally about 2 cm) This small gap means the muzzle will not push into the dogs eyes when the sniff or eat treats off the ground.
+We recommend attaching your dogs muzzle to a well fitted collar.
 This provides the most comfort and safety.
 Some muzzles have top straps that provide more security.
 We recommend the top straps for aggressive dogs that are a bite risk.
 Other dogs this strap can be cut off or removed for more comfort.

 Sizing a Muzzle for your Dog